 - The application must be typed.
 Incomplete applications will not be considered.
 Please ensure that you thoroughly read this document and address all questions completely prior to submission.
 Complete the required format in a Microsoft Word document.
-Applications are due by April 15, 2018.
-Letters of intent must be submitted by March 15, 2018 and approval from NDA staff must be received in order to submit a full application. - Applications will be accepted via mail, electronic mail, express delivery or hand delivery to the NDA office at 405 South 21st Street, Sparks NV 89341.
+Applications are due by May 7, 2018. - Applications will be accepted via mail, electronic mail, express delivery or hand delivery to the NDA office at 405 South 21st Street, Sparks NV 89341.